SERVE Day Nov. 19

 • When you choose to donate to missions that our church supports, you are sending love, compassion, hope and practical assistance to those hurting in our community and around the world.

 • At the same time, you are choosing a special gift for friends, family members, or colleagues.
 You will receive an email confirming your donation for each mission you selected.
-The email(s) will include a card (PDF) for you to give as presents in honor of people on your list.
+The email(s) will include a card (PDF) for you to give in honor of people on your list.
 The card(s) describe how lives are changed through the mission you supported.

 Learn more about these missions in the Serve section of our website or click here for a pdf of the missions directory.